How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 How long does it typically take to complete building a HACCP plan?

-How often should I update my HACCP plan to meet current HACCP food standards?
+How often should I update my HACCP plan?

 Does HACCP apply to all types of food businesses?